Occupational Safety and Health Administration (OSHA), Labor.

 Type of Review: Extension of a currently approved collection.

-Average Time per Response: Five minutes (.08 hour) for a secretary to submit the report to OSHA and 15 minutes (.25 hour) for a supervisor to obtain the information regarding the incident and to prepare the written report.
+Average Time per Response: Varies from five minutes (.08 hour) for a secretary to prepare the report to send to OSHA to 15 minutes (.25 hour) for a supervisor to obtain the information and prepare the written report.

 Estimated Cost (Operation and Maintenance): $0.